 Pungenna Arts, Crafts and Cultural Centre is a project of the Parrdarrama Aboriginal Corporation (Central East Coast Tasmania).

-Walking back to the Potters Croft, I had plenty of time to reflect on the day and the friendliness of the people I met.
+Walking back to my accommodation, I had plenty of time to reflect on the day and the friendliness of the people I’d met.
 I admired what they are doing to retain their identity as well as helping those of similar origin.
 It made me think of the recent passing of my father and what he left behind to remind me of where I came from.

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!